atlan-antillia/EfficientNet-MonkeyPox/README.md

 <h2>
 3 Pretrained model
 </h2>
- We have used pretrained <b>efficientnetv2-m</b> to train MonkeyPox Classification Model by using
+ We have used pretrained <b>efficientnetv2-m</b> to train MonkeyPox Detection Model by using
  <a href="https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset">Monkeypox Skin Lesion Dataset</a>
 Please download the pretrained checkpoint file from <a href="https://storage.googleapis.com/cloud-tpu-checkpoints/efficientnet/v2/efficientnetv2-m.tgz">efficientnetv2-m.tgz</a>, expand it, and place the model under our top repository.